okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 Radius: 1
 Height: 4
 ```
-We now need to create a `Nav Mesh`
+We now need to create a `Nav Mesh`.
+The NavMeshAgent allows us to set a destination target that the "enemy" can follow.

 ```csharp
 // BirdMovement.cs